addcninblue/buildpack-nginx/README.md

 # Dokku Buildpack: nginx

-This is the official dokku buildpack for static websites, powered by nginx.
+This is **not** the official dokku buildpack for static websites, powered by nginx.

+The modifications made are as follows:
+- basic auth is enabled

 ## Usage